SleeplessOrphan/DPDD-OS/Occupational-Specialism-Project/Task-1/Activity-A/ii-proposal/funky-team-events-example-proposal.md

 - **Virtual Event Space**: Optimised for team-building activities, this space includes an integrated video conferencing solution with interactive whiteboards, collaboration tools, and gamification elements to boost engagement, enhancing the overall virtual team-building experience.

-- **Admin Control Center**: Provides comprehensive oversight of all planned and ongoing events, including user management, access control, and analytics tools for business intelligence, supporting efficient administration and operational control.
+- **Admin Control Center**: Provides oversight of all planned and ongoing events, including user management, access control, and analytics tools for business intelligence, supporting efficient administration and operational control.

 Built using a cloud-native microservices architecture, the solution ensures scalability and maintainability with a responsive design for seamless functionality across desktop and mobile devices.